-Fill a large pan with 1 1/2ltr of water.
+- Fill a large pan with 1.5 ltr water.
 Juice the oranges and lemon into a sieve lined with muslin, squeezing as much juice into the pan as possible, then tie up the muslin and suspend in the water.
-Slice the orange pith very finely and mix into the water.
+Slice the orange peel very finely and mix into the water.
 Leave to sit, covered, overnight.

-The next day, bring the pan to the boil and simmer for 1 hour until the liquid has reduced by one third and the pith is translucent.
+- The next day, bring the pan to the boil and simmer for 1 hr until the liquid has reduced by one third and the peel is translucent.
 Carefully squeeze the muslin bag to remove any liquid and discard.
 Add the sugar and dissolve on a low heat, then bring back to the boil.
-Boil for 8-10 minutes until large bubbles begin to form, then settle down.
+Boil for 8-10 mins until large bubbles begin to form, then settle down.
 Take off the heat.

-To test if the marmalade has reached its setting point without a thermometer, spoon a small amount onto a chilled plate and allow it to cool slightly.
-It is ready when it no longer runs and wrinkles when you push it with your finger.
-If the marmalade is not ready, put it back on the heat and boil again in increments of 5 minutes, checking each time if it has reached setting point.
-When it is ready, cool for 5 minutes, then pour carefully into sterilised jars.
-It can be stored for up to 3 months.
+- To test if the marmalade has reached its setting point without a thermometer, spoon a small amount onto a chilled plate and allow it to cool slightly.
+It is ready when it no longer runs and it wrinkles when you push it with your finger.
+If the marmalade is not ready, put it back on the heat and boil again in increments of 5 mins, checking each time if it has reached setting point.
+When it is ready, cool for 5 mins, then pour carefully into sterilised jars.

 See more Spanish recipes